doitsujin/dxbc-spirv/ir/ir.md

 Note that `SrvLoad`, `UavLoad` and `UavStore` instructions can only be used on raw, structured or typed buffer instructions.
 Image resources can only be accessed via image instructions.

-The `%inbounds` parameter for instructions that have it indicates whether or not the access is guaranteed to be within the bounds of the underlying type, and points to a constant boolean.
-If this parameter is `true`, bound-checking is unnecessary.

 The `%address` parameter for any of the given instructions can be `null` if the referenced objects should be read or written as a whole, or a scalar or vector type that traverses the referenced type, with array dimensions first (outer to inner, may be dynamic), then the struct member (must point to a constant), and then the vector component index (must be a constant).
 This is similar to SPIR-V access chains.